justcatthefish/ctf-writeups/2022-11-12-SECCONQuals/witches_symmetric_exam/README.md

 equal to both \\x02 and \\x01 will be considered a valid padding.
 This should happen rarely, but we will need to call encryption oracle multiple times so it's a good idea to make it failproof.
-The case of \\x02\\x02 padding can be verified by changing the second-last byte to anything different.
+The case of \\x02\\x02 padding can be verified by changing the second-to-last byte to anything different.
 This will invalidate the padding if the last byte is \\x02, because the second-to-last byte won't be equal to \\x02 any longer.
 But for \\x01 padding the second-to-last byte can be anything so it won't be invalidated.
 Here's a modified version of encryption oracle with this check included: